Thumbnail

 Whether advocating for social change towards equity and accessibility for those we serve, providing crucial direct support to vulnerable populations, or shaping policies for positive change, Human Services graduates are equipped with the skills and passion to make a difference.
 From counseling and case management to organizational leadership to advocacy and community development, a career in Human Services offers endless opportunities to create meaningful change and foster a brighter future for all.

-Supporting and Affirming the Potential of all People
+Supporting and Affirming the Potential of All People

 A degree in human services is for you if you care deeply about supporting and affirming people on their journey to health, optimal functioning, and wellbeing.
 A human services major understands the potential that all people have and works to support individuals, families, communities, organizations, and social settings at large.